austinramey/personal-vault/5;30 - 3315 - Investments/Chapter 1 - The Investment Environment.md

 - Derivatives
 	- Include options and futures contracts
 	- Securities that derive their value from some underlying asset (share of stock or commodity)
+- Alternative Groups
 	- Mutual funds
 		- Portfolio of stocks, bonds and other securities created by pooling funds of many different investors
 		- Allow investors to construct diversified portfolios without investing a lot of money
 			- Passive (index) funds vs active mutual funds
 		- Expense ratio: a fee charged to investors based on a percentage of the asset invested in a fund
+	- Exchange-traded funds (ETFs)
+		- Similar to mutual funds, except ETF shares trade on exchanges
+	- Hedge Funds
+		- Funds that pool resources from diff. investors, but have higher minimum investments, while being less regulated
+		- Charge much hig

 ### Example
 1. Capital gain = 172.12 - 119.62 = 52.50